santiagovelezf/HCV_Classfier/README.md

 # HCV_Classifier

-Using AI to classify healthy people among Hepatitis C patients.
+Using supervised learning techniques in AI to classify individuals as healthy or infected with Hepatitis C based on labeled data.

 This repository contains a machine learning classification task applied to the HCV dataset from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/HCV+data).